 … as a social impact of music making and as a basis for future visions of amateur orchestras on a global stage.

-Impulses from various regions of the world (expected from Asia, East Africa, South America and a global initiative) give an insight of the social impact of music making and orchestral practice.
+Impulses from various regions of the world (expected from Afghanistan, Kenya, South America and a global initiative) give an insight of the social impact of music making and orchestral practice.

 A joint brainstorming session and an open discussion format provide space for thoughts on “The amateur orchestra of the future”.